trax-project/moodle-trax-logs/doc/h5p.md

 ## Why supporting H5P activities?

 The H5P team made a great work to [implement the xAPI standard](https://h5p.org/documentation/x-api).
 As a result, H5P contents trigger a lot of valuable events which take the form of xAPI statements.
-We thought it was important to be able to catch these statements.
+We thought it was important to catch these statements.

-## Why Trax Logs may be usefull to catch H5P statements?
+## Why using Trax Logs with H5P?

 In the H5P implementation, events are triggered by the Javascript layer, which provides the xAPI statements.
 But these statements are not sent to the LRS.
 They have to be catched from the front-end, and then sent to the LRS with a specific implementation.